LiveUI/Reloaded/README.md

 ## Setup data model

-Well ,this is exactly the same process as you would do when setting up core data the old way.
+Well, this is exactly the same process as you would do when setting up core data the old way.
 If you haven't created your app from a template, just:
 * create a new **Data Model** file
 * give it the same name as your bundle has (Reloaded is trying to use `kCFBundleNameKey` to generate the expected name)
 * Create your entities as you would